ansys/pyansys-heart/README.rst

     Installing as user-only is not yet supported.

-..
-User installation can be performed by running:

-.. .. code:: bash

-..     python -m pip install ansys-heart-lib

 In editable mode
 ^^^^^^^^^^^^^^^^

-Installing PyAnsys Heart in developer mode allows you to modify the source and enhance it.
+Installing PyAnsys-Heart in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will